-OVER THE PAST 20 YEARS THE INDUSTRIES THAT DRIVE NORTH CAROLINA’S ECONOMY HAVE CHANGED.
+OVER THE PAST 20 YEARS THE INDUSTRIES DRIVING OUR ECONOMY HAVE CHANGED.
 GOOD-PAYING LOW-SKILL JOBS ARE BEING REPLACED BY SCIENCE BASED HIGH-SKILLED JOBS.
 JOBS REQUIRING MORE TRAINING AND EDUCATION THAN HIGH SCHOOLS CURRENTLY PROVIDE.
 THIS SHIFT HAS FURTHER ALIENATED STUDENTS FROM RURAL AND UNDERSERVED COMMUNITIES.
-TO ENSURE THE CONTINUED ECONOMIC GROWTH OF OUR STATE, and the participation of talent from all regions, NEW EDUCATIONAL APPROACHES MUST BE DEVELOPED AND EMBRACED TO PREPARE HIGH SCHOOL GRADUATES FOR THESE HIGH-SKILL JOBS.
+TO ENSURE THE CONTINUED GROWTH OF OUR ECONOMY, AND THE PARTICIPATION OF TALENT FROM ALL REGIONS AND BACKGROUNDS, NEW EDUCATIONAL APPROACHES MUST BE DEVELOPED TO PREPARE HIGH SCHOOL GRADUATES FOR THESE HIGH-SKILL JOBS.

 BERTIE EARLY COLLEGE HIGH SCHOOL